Computer-Aided Design in the 21st Century

 - Adjusting and customizing personal layout

-Building off of the drawing tools usually described in introductory level courses, advanced programs in 2-D CAD are intended to guide learners through creating more complex drafts, often outlining time-saving techniques as well as methods for scaling and presenting designs.
-Advanced courses in 2-D CAD usually include sections on:
+Building off of the drawing tools is usually described in introductory level CAD training courses, where advanced programs in 2-D CAD are intended to guide learners through creating more complex drafts, often outlining time-saving techniques as well as methods for scaling and presenting designs.

 Solid modeling is the development of objects described in three dimensions.
 It is different from other types of modeling in that it focuses on the creation of tangible, 3-D objects.
-Software programs in solid modeling allow users to automat complicated equations necessary to the given objects creation.
-Intermediate and advanced courses in solid modeling generally require that learners have at least a base understanding of 3-D design and guide learners through detailing drawings and the necessary validation and documentation processes.
+Software programs in solid modeling allow users to automate complicated equations necessary to the given objects creation.
+Intermediate and advanced CAD training courses that cover solid modeling generally require learners to have at least a base understanding of 3-D design and guide learners through detailing drawings and the necessary validation and documentation processes.

 - Creating complex solids